 All SPORTIME facilities have protective Plexiglass barriers installed at reception desks and other customer-service counters, as well as in offices, to create safer communication between members and staff, and between staff members, and to allow for transactions with reduced potential for airborne transmission.

-Towels are available at some SPORTIME locations, but are not self-service, and are kept behind reception desks, having been laundered and folded following all sanitary protocols.
+Towels are available at all SPORTIME locations, but are not self-service, and are kept behind reception desks, having been laundered and folded following all sanitary protocols.